yusufusta/WhatsAsena/README.md

 `Ikarus#7808 (Discord)` for helps

-## Lisans
+## License
-Bu proje `GNU General Public Licence v3.0` lisansı ile korunmaktadır.
+This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark